antw/quinn/README.md

 #### Git HEAD

-* Quinn has been heavily refactored.
-Instead of a single class trying to do everything, there now exists a `Model` on which values are set, and is responsible for ensuring the values set are valid.
-A `Renderer` has been added which is solely responsible for creating the visual representation of the slider.
-The default Renderer creates the same HTML as before, but supplying your own renderer allows you to create completely custom sliders (you could even write a `CanvasRenderer` if you so desired).
+* **This release contains changes which are not backwards-compatible with previous versions versions.** You should only need to make small changes, but this release is not "add to the repo and go"...

-* Quinn requires Underscore **1.3.1 or newer**.
+* Underscore dependency is now v1.3.1 or newer.

-* The `range` and `selectable` options has been removed and replaced with `min` and `max.
-If you wish to draw a slider wider than the minimum and maximum values (previously possible with a combination of `range` and `selectable`) you may instead use the new [`drawTo`][drawTo] option.
+* The `range` and `selectable` options has been removed and replaced with `min` and `max`.
+If you wish to draw a slider wider than the minimum and maximum values (previously possible with a combination of `range` and `selectable`) you may instead [use the new `drawTo` option][drawTo].

-* **Events have been renamed.** `onChange`/`change` is now `drag`, and `onCommit`/`commit` is now `change`.
+* Events have been renamed. `onChange`/`change` is now `drag`, and `onCommit`/`commit` is now `change`.

 * Quinn's styling rules [have been changed][style-change].
 If you use the